WP-Cassify/wp-cassify-develop/readme.txt

 Contact me at aa_francois@yahoo.fr and i try answer to your question.

 == Changelog ==

+= 1.9.1 =
+* If plugin is network activated, you can define User Role Rule scope by blog id.

 = 1.9.0 =
 * Security fix.